 Girls took over Zingaro!
 We are exploring Colombia with our Brazilian friend Idé.
 She’s never been sailing before, so we wanted to introduce her to this beautiful wet world!
-Since Kim was on the boat long enough now, she captained the boat for a few days while James enjoyed himself.
-Leaving Cartagena was a good idea.
-We really missed the beach and some clear water …

 The last glimpse of the Caribbean Sea for a while.
 See you again after the circumnavigation, muchachos!